microsoft/pxt-arcade/docs/skillmap/shark/shark2.md

 ## Finale

-So satisfying!
+**So satisfying!**
 Now your shark can find food anywhere it goes.

+---

-Click **Finish** and continue to the next level so you can code points for each fish you eat!
+Click **Finish** and continue to the next level so you can code points for each of the fish you eat!